Cauley Woodrow

-Cauley Woodrow (born 2 December 1994) is an English professional footballer who plays as a forward for club Wycombe Wanderers, on loan from Luton Town.
+Cauley Woodrow (born 2 December 1994) is an English professional footballer who plays as a forward for club Wycombe Wanderers.

 Woodrow began his professional career at Luton Town, in the Conference Premier at the time, for whom he made three appearances in the FA Trophy as a 16-year-old.
 While a Luton player in 2011, he became the first non-League footballer to be capped at youth level for England since the 1970s.

 In 2011, he moved to Fulham, making his Football League debut on loan at Southend United in 2013.
 After several loan spells, he was signed by Barnsley in 2018 on an initial loan.
 After spending four years in total at Barnsley, he returned to Luton Town in 2022, helping the club return to the top flight in his first season back.
 He spent the second half of the 2024–25 season on loan at Blackburn Rovers.